huseyinay1010/AnkiCollab-Backend/README.md

 Have fun.
 If you make any cool changes, please consider creating a pull request so we can all benefit from it.

+---

+Why is this Repository so new?

+I used to keep the backend part private, because nobody cared for it.
+I decided to change that recently and hope that anybody able to self-host ankiCollab will also make improvements to it and share it with the rest of us.